DaniiarS/DenSys/README.md

 # DenSys
 ## Frontend Details
 - Frontend is written with Vue 3 and TailwindCSS 3
+- To download dependencies, inside of `front` folder type `npm install`
 - To start frontend server, inside of `front` folder type `npm run serve`
 - If you change some css in the frontend you need to recompile css by `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`.
 It will stay as server and listens to changes in css and automatically recompile it
 - Index Page has nothing yet.
 Go straight to '<homepage>/admin'